Johan-Liebert1/bootc/SECURITY.md

 ### 2. **Do Not Open Public Pull Requests, Issues, or Discussions**
 Please **do not** discuss the issue, create PRs, or start discussions about the vulnerability.
 This ensures the vulnerability is not widely exploited before a fix is provided.

+Note root kernel arg
+root=/dev/vdb3 in the options line console=ttyS0,115200 composefs=${BASE_IMAGE_FSVERITY} rw : also add this to options